pdf-viewer-react/starter-rp-gatsby-js/README.md

 <!-- Add later -->
 <!-- [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github.com/pdf-viewer-react/starter-rp-remix-ts) -->

 Welcome to the React PDF Starter Toolkit!
-This repository provides a comprehensive guide on integrating React PDF with Remix and TypeScript.
+This repository provides a comprehensive guide on integrating React PDF with Gatsby and JavaScript.
 It showcases how React PDF can be integrated and rendered as part of a React.js project.

 ## Table of Contents